lorin/resilience-engineering/README.md

 * [Bootstrapping multiple converging cognitive task analysis techniques for system design]

 [The theory of graceful extensibility: basic rules that govern adaptive systems]: https://www.researchgate.net/publication/327427067_The_Theory_of_Graceful_Extensibility_Basic_rules_that_govern_adaptive_systems
+[How do systems manage their adaptive capacity to successfully handle disruptions?
+A resilience engineering perspective]: https://www.researchgate.net/publication/286581322_How_do_systems_manage_their_adaptive_capacity_to_successfully_handle_disruptions_A_resilience_engineering_perspective
+* [How Unexpected Events Produce An Escalation Of Cognitive And Coordinative Demands]

 ### Selected talks